Ankylosis of the Temporomandibular Joint (TMJ)

 Ankylosis of the temporomandibular joint is immobility or fusion of the joint.

-Treatment may include a condylectomy if the ankylosis is intra-articular or an ostectomy of part of the ramus if the coronoid process and zygomatic arch are also affected.
-Jaw-opening exercises must be done for months to years to maintain the surgical correction, but forced opening of the jaws without surgery is generally not indicated and is usually ineffective because of bony fusion.
+Treatment may include a condylectomy if the ankylosis is intra-articular or an ostectomy of part of the ramus if the coronoid process and zygomatic arch are also affected (1, 2).
+Jaw-opening exercises must be continued after surgical correction to maintain mobility (3).

 iOS ANDROID